-Facebook removes 4 pages from InfoWars and Alex Jones
+YouTube, Apple and Facebook remove content from InfoWars and Alex Jones

+The most dramatic action came last, from YouTube, which is owned by Google (GOOGL).
+It removed Jones' main channel, which had 2.4 million subscribers.

+"When users violate these policies repeatedly, like our policies against hate speech and harassment or our terms prohibiting circumvention of our enforcement measures, we terminate their accounts," said a spokesperson for YouTube.

-Facebook has removed four pages associated with InfoWars and its controversial founder Alex Jones for repeated violations of its policies.
+Earlier on Monday, Facebook removed four pages associated with InfoWars and Jones for repeated violations of its policies.

 Facebook (FB) removed four videos from the pages last week after determining that they violated its hate speech and bullying policies.
 It also suspended the personal profile of Jones.